dengking/programming-language/docs/C-family/C++/Language-reference/Basic-concept/Abstract-machine/Memory-model/Memory-model/Atomic-operations-library/Memory-ordering/std-memory_order/Happens-before/index.md

 [A](https://stackoverflow.com/a/65337588)

-From thread a perspective, it looks as if x.store happens before y.store.
+From thread `a` perspective, it looks as if `x.store` happens before `y.store`.
 However, from thread b perspective, it can look as if they are reordered. https://koheiotsuka701.medium.com/memory-model-basic-d8b5f8fddd5f